jsjoeio/joeprevite.com/content/2020-05-22-book-review-writing-an-interpreter-in-go/index.md

 Wording to keep in mind:

-> The outer scope _encloses_ the innter scope.
+> The outer scope _encloses_ the inner scope.
 And the inner scope _extends_ the outer one.
 >
 > -Ball 186